 The pain-numbing benefits of cold-based therapies have been recorded for thousands of years, most famously by the Greek physician Hippocrates.
 Cryotherapy is used to treat chronic pain as one part of a four-step plan called RICE: “Rest, ice, compression, and elevation.”

 Cryotherapy can reduce nervous system activity, and reduce swelling, while lowering skin temperature in a localized area.
 All of these factors are beneficial to an overall pain management strategy, but their effectiveness is purely short-term, requiring regular (and sometimes lengthy) re-application.

-The following vitamins may be of benefit for the treatment of neuropathy:
+The following vitamins may be of benefit for the natural treatment of neuropathy: